Britax recalls more than 700,000 strollers due to fall hazard

 "You can continue to safely use your stroller in the fully reclined mode for an infant, without the car seat attached to the stroller," it said.

 The company recommends throwing away the Click & Go receiver and replacing it with a free repair kit.
-If your seat meets the recall requirement, contact Britax consumer services at 1-844-227-0300 or Stroller.Recall@britax.com.
+If your model meets the recall requirement, contact Britax consumer services at 1-844-227-0300 or Stroller.Recall@britax.com.